intersides/alkimia-solutions/README.md

 2. Make changes to the code in the `apps` or `libs` directories
 3. The changes will be automatically reflected due to volume mounts
 4. Access the applications at their respective URLs
+5. Use the stress-agent to test system behavior under load
+6. Monitor container performance with ContainerMonitorService

 ## Troubleshooting